portfolio future paleo porcelain

 Oo Ichou, 2024

-3D scan, mold, botanical eggshell porcelain, translucent, recycled high fired porcelain, glazed
+plant made, 3D scan, mold, botanical eggshell porcelain, translucent, recycled high fired porcelain, glazed

 When inside and outside seem to touch, 2024